coverclock/com-diag-hazer/README.md

 Except where noted, this software is an original work of its author.

+# Trademarks

+"Digital Aggregates Corporation" is a registered trademark of the Digital Aggregates Corporation, Arvada, Colorado, USA.

+"Chip Overclock" is a registered trademark of John Sloan, Arvada, Colorado, USA.

 # License

 Licensed under the terms in LICENSE.txt.